RunOrVeith/switch-cudX/README.md

 		-h		Display this help message.
 ```

-This works on Ubuntu >=16.04.
+This works on Ubuntu 16.04 and 18.04.
 No other systems have been tested.